+Accessibility
-Description: Building has relative prom inence, in a Town Centre context, with access west to the A4050.
-Merthyr Tydfil bus and train stations are

-within 0.5 km.
+Building has relative prominence, in a Town Centre context, with access west to the A4050.
+Merthyr Tydfil bus and train stations are within 0.5 km.

-Overall Accessibility Score: Δ
+Overall Accessibility Score: 4

+Environmental Factors

-' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' Older, but reasonable quality office building in an area of the Town Centre which has seen significant recent investment in public ealm, while several surrounding buildings have seen investment and reuse for leisure activities.
+Older, but reasonable quality office building in an area of the Town Centre which has seen significant recent investment in public realm, while several surrounding buildings have seen investment and reuse for leisure activities.

 Overall Internal Environment 4

 Score:

 Overall External Environment 4

 Score

+Market Attractiveness

-Description: The 1,725 sqm property has been on the market, for sale or to let, for two years, attracting limited interest.
-The owner would sell, on a floor by floor basis, but ideally wishes to sell the whole building for around £300,000 or £174/sqm.
-Generally, however, the property is of too low a quality to attract a major investor.
-There are no plans for the redevelopment or remodelling of this property.
-Does the site have a reasonable prospect of being developed/re-developed?
+Description: as been on the market, for sale or to let, for two years, attracting limited interest.
+The owner would sell/let but ideally wishes to sell the whole building for around £300,000 or £174/sqm.
+Generally, however, the uality to attract a major investor.
+There are no plans for the redevelopment or remodelling of this property Does the site have a reasonable prospect of being developed/re-developed?
 Maybe Is the market currently investing in the area?
-Yes or identified for employment uses?
+Yes